Mazda2: 2019 facelift

 The third-generation received a facelift in 2019 with various exterior changes, interior trim changes, revised suspension tuning to improve ride quality, improvements to the engine deceleration energy recovery system, adaptive headlights, and standard G-Vectoring Control Plus.
-With the facelift model, the Demio nameplate for the Japanese domestic market was renamed into Mazda2 moniker in September 2019.
+With the facelift model, the Demio nameplate for the Japanese domestic market was renamed into the Mazda2 moniker in September 2019.

 The facelift model went on sale in Mexico in October 2019 for the 2020 model year.
 It comes in three versions: i, i Touring, and i Grand Touring with automatic transmission.